 How do I move my Adium settings?

-If you use many services, it is very convenient to use one client.
+If you use many chat services, it is very convenient to use one client such as Adium.
 Unfortunately, it lacks a feature to easily import and export your settings.

-What you want to do is copy the following folders to your Mac.
+What you want to do is copy the following folders from your old Mac to your new Mac.

 ~/Library/Application Support/Adium 2.0/